NicolasL-EE/power-outage-predictor-ai/README.md

 # power-outage-predictor-ai

-This project was a inspired by a first year course where a voltage power monitor was to be created in order to ... provide power consumption to small hospitals in africa.
+This project was a inspired course project where a voltage power monitor was to be created in order to ... provide power consumption to small hospitals in africa.

 The code featured in this repo is a seperate project and my first code to github